User37som/libbitcoin/bx-hd-public.md

 -d [--hard]          Signal to create a hardened key.
 -h [--help]          Get a description and instructions for this command.
 -i [--index]         The HD index, defaults to zero.
+-v [--version]       The desired HD public key version, defaults to
+                     76067358.
+This is used when the HD key is private.

 Arguments (positional):

-HD_PUBLIC_KEY        The parent HD public or private key.
+HD_KEY               The parent HD public or private key.
 If not
                      specified the key is read from STDIN.
 ```
 ### Example 1